donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/exercise.md

     var=$(MY-COMMANDS-HERE)
     ```

-    Insert your command into the parentheses and then insert this line in place of your current `grep` pipeline.
+    Insert your command into the parentheses and then insert that line in place of your current `grep` pipeline.

-4. Now add an `if`-statement to the body of the `for`-loop to create a comparison, testing if the value `grep` returned is less than 9.
+4. Now add an `if`-statement to the body of the `for`-loop and create a comparison, testing if the value `grep` returned is less than 9.
 If the value is less than 9, we want to print the name of the logfile and the variable value to the screen.

     ```bash
     for file in list; do